 - For simple construction installation such as wood stoves, gas lines, new heating and cooling units, and most plumbing, the Building Division reviews and approves permit applications with no or very little plan requirements.

-- After the application and plans are received, they will be reviewed by both divisions of the Community Development Department and you will be notified of any problems or additional information required to complete the application.
+- After the application and plans are received, they will be reviewed by both divisions of the Community Development Department and you will be notified of any questions or additional information required to complete the application.
 After the application and plans have been approved you will be notified that the permit is ready to issue and what the required fee amount will be.
 (All fees must be paid before the permit can be issued)

 - The Planning Division looks at the placement of new structures on property to verify zoning requirements such as lot size and coverage, density, building setbacks, and height limits.
 Some Zoning restrictions may require a use permit or variance.